Disentangling Object Motion and Occlusion for Unsupervised Multi-frame Monocular Depth: Method

 \subsubsection{Dynamic Object Motion Disentanglement:}

-Our DOMD module $M_{o}$ takes two image frames ($I_{t-1}, I_{t}$) with its dynamic category (\eg vehicle, people, bike) segmentation masks ($S_{t-1}, S_{t}$) as input, and outputs the disentangled image $I^{d}_{t-1}$.
+Our DOMD module $M_{o}$ takes two image frames ($I_{t-1}, I_{t}$) with its dynamic category (\eg vehicle, people, bike) segmentation masks ($S_{t-1}, S_{t}$) as input to generate the disentangled image $I^{d}_{t-1}$.

-We first use a single-frame depth prior network $\theta_{DPN}$ to predict an initial depth prior $D_{pr}$.
-As shown in Fig.~\ref{fig:proj}, the $D_{pr}$ is used to re-project the dynamic object image patch $C_{t}$ to $C^{d}_{t-1}$, which indicates the $t-1$ camera perspective of the dynamic object at location $W_{t}$.
+We first use a single-frame depth prior network $\theta_{DPN}$ to predict an initial depth prior $D^{pr}_t$.
+As shown in Fig.~\ref{fig:proj}, the $D^{pr}_t$ is used to re-project the dynamic object image patch $C_{t}$ to $C^{d}_{t-1}$, which indicates the $t-1$ camera perspective of the dynamic object at location $W_{t}$.
 Finally, we replace the $C_{t-1}$ with $C^{d}_{t-1}$ to form the dynamic object motion disentangled image $I^{d}_{t-1}$.
+Note that we do not require the rigidity of the dynamic object.

-Our Multi-frame model $\theta_{MF}$ then construct the geometric constraint in the cost volume with the disentangled image frame $I^{d}_{t-1}$ and current image frame $I_{t}$ to predict the final depth $D$.
+Our Multi-frame model $\theta_{MF}$ then construct the geometric constraint in the cost volume with the disentangled image frame $I^{d}_{t-1}$ and current image frame $I_{t}$ to predict the final depth $D_t$.

-We further propose a Dynamic Object Cycle Consistency Loss $L_{c}$ (Details in Sec.~\ref{sec:loss} and Sec.~\ref{sec:ablation}.) to enable the $D$ to backward supervise the $D_{pr}$ training.
-Both the $D_{pr}$ and $D$ could be greatly improved with our cycle consistent learning.
-Our $\theta_{DPN}$ already outperforms the existing dynamic-object-focused state-of-the-art methods such as InstaDM~\cite{instadm} with this joint and cycle consistent learning.
+We further propose a Dynamic Object Cycle Consistency Loss $L_{c}$ (Details in Sec.~\ref{sec:loss} and Sec.~\ref{sec:ablation}.) to enable the $D_t$ to backward supervise the $D^{pr}_t$ training.
+Both the $D^{pr}_t$ and $D_t$ could be greatly improved with our cycle consistent learning.
+Our $\theta_{DPN}$ already outperforms the existing dynamic-object-focused state-of-the-art methods such as InstaDM~\cite{instadm} with joint and cycle consistent learning.